hiawui/screengo/docs/store/description_en.md

 🎵 Full Audio Support
 Record system audio and microphone input simultaneously.
 Perfect for creating narrated tutorials or recording online meetings.

+✂️ Video Trimming & Preview
+Preview your recording immediately and use the built-in trimmer to keep only the best parts.

-💾 High-Quality Export
+💾 Multi-Format Export
-Videos are exported in high-quality WebM format (VP8/VP9), ready for sharing or editing.
+Export your recordings as WebM or MP4 files, ready for sharing on any platform.

 🎨 Modern & Clean UI
 A beautiful, responsive control panel that can be dragged anywhere on your screen, ensuring it never gets in your way.